steipete/PSTCollectionView/README.md

 Open Source, 100% API compatible replacement of UICollectionView for iOS4.3+

-**You want to use UICollectionView, but still need to support iOS4/5?
+**You want to use UICollectionView, but still need to support older versions of iOS?
 Then you'll gonna love this project.**
-I've originally written it for [PSPDFKit](http://PSPDFKit.com), my iOS PDF framework that supports text selection and annotations, but this project seemed way to useful for others to to keep it for myself :)
+Originally I wrote it for [PSPDFKit](http://PSPDFKit.com), my iOS PDF framework that supports text selection and annotations, but this project seemed way to useful for others to to keep it for myself :)

 **If you want to have PSTCollectionView on iOS4.3+ and UICollectionView on iOS6, use PSUICollectionView (basically add PS on any UICollectionView* class to get auto-support for older iOS versions)**
+If you always want to use PSTCollectionView, use PSTCollectionView as class names. (replace the UI with PST)

 ## Current State